Spring

 Usage

-In the installation section, we registered a Rollbar bean and loaded the com.rollbar.spring components.
-At this point any exceptions raised by Spring will be handled by Rollbar.
+Register a Rollbar bean in the installation section and load com.rollbar.spring components.
+At this point, any exceptions raised by Spring will be sent to Rollbar.
 We also offer several methods to track other items at your convenience.

 Logging a Specific Message

-You can log your own messages anywhere in your app.
-For example, to log a debug
+You can log messages anywhere in your app.
+For example, to log a debug message:

 rollbar.debug("Here is some debug message");